amitflex2010/KLM-Assignment/README.md

 The approach behind this application is, we need to have two pages one for entering the booking details and another one to have it's details.
 So I have created the two components on for entering details and on for showing details and routes have been created for them.
 Once details has been entered and and submitted we send the booking code and family details to detail page and then send a request to fetch the details from passed values.

+## Project Setup

+After taking code from git from the project root folder Run 'npm install'.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.